webgptorg/promptbook/samples/templates/50-advanced.report.md

 ## The Sentence:

-> The cat gracefully prowled through the room, showcasing its innate feline elegance.
+> The cat, a domestic feline, gracefully leaped onto the windowsill to bask in the warm sunlight streaming through the glass.
 ```

 ### Result

 ```
-The gracefully prowled through the room, showcasing its innate feline elegance.
+The, a domestic feline, gracefully leaped onto the windowsill to bask in the warm sunlight streaming through the glass.
 ```

 ## 💬 Comparison